GeorgeNikou/js-rand/todoListProject/README.md

 ## Todo Project
-This project manipulates html elements using Jqeru and uses arrays to achieve a simple and straight foward Todo List
+This project manipulates html elements using Jqeury and uses arrays to achieve a simple Todo List